RenneJ/hh-infosec-course/h5-september2023.md

 - Effective for spear-phishing (targeted phishing attacks)
   - Usually goal is to get user credentials
-- Using only HTTPS is an effective protection aganist clone sites
+- Using only HTTPS is an effective protection against clone sites

 **IDN Homograph Attack** 🗡️